IKEARiot/QuickClassStuffer/Readme.md

 Limitations and caveats
 -----------------------
-Must use decorated classes for fairly obvious reasons; not true POCO
+Must use decorated classes for fairly obvious reasons; not true POCO.

 Author
 ------